GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ## Viewing a template for a network

-First, use the following command:
+First, use the following command to open your home directory:

 ```sh
 cd